 Any funds not used for the purposes indicated will be used for general working capital.
 If less than the entire offering is received, funds will be applied according to the priorities outlined above.
 For example, if \$75,000 is received, \$20,000 will be used to pay legal and accounting fees, \$30,000 will be used to develop and maintain the website and the remaining \$25,000 will be spent on advertising when the website becomes operational.
-If less than \$20,000 is received, the entire amount will be applied toward legal and accounting fees.
+The Company plans on meeting its obligations from future revenue and from the proceeds of the offering.
+If no proceeds are received, the Company will not incur any additional legal and accounting expenses.